_Helping you communicate your value to your customers

 In terms applications packaging was the initial focus.
 The current work focus is trade show marketing - brand copy, product photography and samples - to meet the sales strategy of increasing orders from independent Delis.

-Challenge To review an existing brand and define the visual and verbal keys to future premium business growth
+Challenge How might we define the visual and verbal keys to future premium business growth?

 Solution Consult with Mozzo on the evolution of their brand strategy, with the view to enabling business growth and new revenue streams.
 The outcome was both strategic and practical including a rework of the brand identity, C2C Fund identity design, packaging across the coffee range, and design for retail and marketing channels.